B0neShAd0w/Hacktoria/Rabbit Hole.md

 Basically what the above command is doing is outputting all enteries from the rockyou.txt file that start with an uppercase `P` and end in `123` to a new file called `passwords.txt`

+Obviously if no password hint was given, we could just use the full rockyou.txt password file as our password file.

 Next we need a `users.txt` list, a quick Google search for `top 10 most common usernames linux` leads us <a href="https://yurisk.info/2010/06/04/top-10-usernames-used-in-ssh-brute-force/">here</a>

 As we can see the hostname on the login screen we will add that, as it is very common in CTF's to use the hostname as the username.